Jump to topic

-The Nuclear Medicine Fellowship consists of a comprehensive curriculum in general nuclear medicine, positron emission tomography/computed tomography (PET/CT) and radionuclide therapy.
+The Nuclear Medicine Fellowship at Penn State Health Milton S. Hershey Medical Center consists of a comprehensive curriculum in general nuclear medicine, positron emission tomography/computed tomography (PET/CT) and radionuclide therapy.

-Nuclear medicine is the medical specialty that uses the Tracer Principle, most often with radiopharmaceuticals, to evaluate molecular, metabolic, physiologic and pathologic conditions of the body for the purposes of diagnosis, therapy and research.
+Nuclear medicine is the medical specialty that uses the tracer principle, most often with radiopharmaceuticals, to evaluate molecular, metabolic, physiologic and pathologic conditions of the body for the purposes of diagnosis, therapy and research.
 Commonly performed nuclear medicine studies include nuclear cardiac studies, bone imaging, hepatobiliary and gastrointestinal tract imaging, renal studies, thyroid scans and multiple types of tumor imaging.

 PET/CT imaging is performed for oncology, neurology and cardiology applications.
 PET detects alternations in glucose metabolism that occur in neoplastic and inflammatory conditions.
 Merging the PET data to a concurrently acquired CT scan allows for sensitive and accurate localization of aberrant glucose metabolism throughout the body.